yairdar/devpod/tests/test-before-push/test-before-push.md

 Linux docker container environment, but this time with python3 installed.
 In this case zsh task completion will be installed, and no errors or Sequence
 interruptions should occur.
-3. `test-ubuntu-docker-build-min` will test a minimal Devpod installation in
+3. `test-ubuntu-docker-setup-args` will test passing setup tasks as arguments
-a docker container without Python.
+to the install-deps.sh